grafana/loki/docs/promtail.md

     - __meta_kubernetes_pod_label_name
     - __meta_kubernetes_pod_label_app
 ```
-* Rename a metadata label into anothe so that it will be visible in the final log stream:
+* Rename a metadata label into another so that it will be visible in the final log stream:
 ```yaml
   - action: replace
     source_labels: